vreon/figment/README.md

 during runtime, they _can_ be dynamically applied to Entities (that's the whole point, after all!) so you can even do a good chunk of worldbuilding from within the world itself if you build the appropriate tools.

+Consult the example worlds to get an idea of how to structure yours.

 ### Running a server